asheren/asheren.github.io/speaking/index.md

 search_omit: false
 ---

-I have spoken at a variety of local, national, and international conferences.
+I am an accomplished, engaging speaking who has spoken at dozens of local, national, and international conferences.

 Some topics I speak about include: